Potsdam, Germany

 We asked people if there is a lot of crime.
 They answered:

 "Potsdam, generally has a low crime rate.
 It is considered safe, with most crimes being minor, such as petty theft or vandalism.
 Violent crimes are relatively rare, and the city's safety measures are well-regulated.
 The local police force is efficient and responsive, contributing to the overall sense of security in the city.
-However, like any city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," said one expat in Potsdam.
+However, like any city, it is always advisable for residents and visitors to take basic precautions to protect their personal safety and belongings," wrote one member in Potsdam.

 About the Author

-Joshua Wood Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
+Joshua Wood, LPC is one of the Founders of Digital Nomad Exchange and serves as Co-President of Expat Exchange.
 Prior to Expat Exchange and Digital Nomad Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.